EnkiduGilgamesh/LaTeX-Tutorial/2_Text/2.1_Letter/README.md

 \symbol{`Z}                 % Symbol itself
 ```

-NOTE: If the symbol is special punctuation in 2.2, an escape character is also needed in front.
+NOTE: If the symbol is special punctuation in above, an escape character is also needed in front.

 NOTICE: Chinese character is only allowed in **xelatex** environment.

 ## 2.1.3 Blank

-In $\LaTeX$, A series of space is equal to a click of space.
+In $\LaTeX$, series of space is equal to one click of space.
 For example, `A   B` is equal to `A B`.

 The space after a macro command will be ignored.
 There are 3 ways to avoid the ignoring situation.